Interview by Laura Cabiscol

 Which tools and programs do you usually use for your creations, and what’s your creative process?

-Being openly different and pushing boundaries is exhausting, and can come with a lot of reflection and doubts.
+Being openly different and pushing boundaries is exhausting and can come with many reflections and doubts.
 Where do you find motivation and inspiration to move forward in difficult times?

-For now, face filters are just something fun to use on socials, but soon enough it’ll be some kind of an accessory your digital avatar can wear, so let’s see how it evolves and how people are gonna use them to express their personalities.
+For now, face filters are just something fun to use on socials, but soon enough, it’ll be some accessory your digital avatar can wear, so let’s see how it evolves and how people are going to use them to express their personalities.

-What excites you about the future when it comes to AR and 3D make-up, and where would you like to see the field going?
+What excites you about the future regarding AR and 3D make-up, and where would you like to see the field going?

 You couldn’t live without…